15.3. Cross and Canadian Cross Building¶

 This sections details how to the RSB to cross and Canadian cross build.

-To build the NTP package for RTEMS you enter the RSB command:
+To build the Curl package for RTEMS you enter the RSB command:

 --hostcommand is the RTEMS architecture and version.

-- The BSP is built and installed in the prefix.
-The arhcitecture must match
+The BSP is built and installed in the prefix.
+The architecture must match the

 A Canadian cross builds are where the build, host and target machines all differ.
 For example building an RTEMS compiler for an ARM processor that runs on Windows is built using a Linux machine.
 The process is controlled by setting the build triplet to the host you are building, the host triplet to the host the tools will run on and the target to the RTEMS architecture you require.
 The tools needed by the RSB are: